How to Support Your Spouse Through Job Loss Depression

 Why Job Loss Causes Deep Depression

-A job is more than income.
-It provides purpose, routine, social connection, and identity.
-Losing it triggers real grief.
-Your spouse might feel:
+A job is more than just an income.
+It provides purpose, daily routine, social connection, and a core sense of identity.
+Losing it triggers very real grief.
+Your spouse might be wrestling with profound internal feelings:

-• Fear: “How will we pay bills?
-Will I find another job?”
+“How will we pay the bills?
+Will I ever find another job?”

 Recognize this pain is valid.
 It’s not just “feeling sad.”